hanane-issa/python-crash-course/module1/module_1e_notebook-execution.md

   - Binder launches a temporary Jupyter environment.

   - No installation required, but it takes a minute to load.

+  - To ensure that your data and packages are imported, we recommend that you run the top most cell in each notebook which will load a setup script for you.

 4. Download and Run Locally